AB-GR/blog/content/tldr/nullability-in-Csharp/index.md

 Console.WriteLine(s.Replace("c", "a"));
 ```

-We see this warning.
+Then we see this warning.

-{{<figure src="images/nicsharp1.png" >}}
+{{<figure src="images/nicsharp2.png" >}}

-So now we need to implement guard clauses wherever `s` is to be used or ensure it is initialized with a `non-null` value and continues to be `non-null` throught its usage in the application.
+Compiler is trying to warn us of a possible NRE, So now we need to implement guard clauses wherever `s` is to be used or ensure it is initialized with a `non-null` value and continues to be `non-null` throught its usage in the application.

 ```
 string? s = null;